LoicWe/LoicWe.github.io/index.markdown

 On the other hand, communities 3, 5 and 10 interact with each other but have no connections with the rest of the communities.
 And lastly, 2 remaining communities (namely number 11 and number 14) think they are better off alone and are not connected to anyone else.

-Crossing this newfound information with the communities characterisation, we realise that the 3 connected communities are the 3 indian communities, and the 2 standalone ones both come from Japan !
+Crossing this newfound information with the communities characterisation, we realise that the 3 connected communities are the 3 indian communities, and the 2 standalone ones both come from Japan!

 ## A deeper investigation on selected topics